Druidblack/jellyfin_ratings/README.md

 # 🔥 Jellyfin ratings V2🔥
 **Corrections have been made only to the conversion, which I recommend to install through the JavaScript Injector Plugin**

+🔥The latest changes have been tested on jellyfin version 10.11.1 with the JavaScript Injector plugin (version 3.0.1.0) In the latest version, to get episode ratings, you need to use the API KEY from the themoviedb website.
+Getting episode ratings will only work with jellyfin 10.11+ (older versions will display a rating from jellyfin) 🔥

 **Differences between the second version and the first:**

 1. Getting more ratings and additional certifications from Metacritic and Rottentomates sites